Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Best place Choral Dam near Indore

 Best season: October to March for cool weather and misty mornings.
-Monsoon is also magical with the reservoir full and surroundings lush.
+Monsoon is also magical with the reservoir full and the surroundings lush.

 What it costs: Boating ranges from ₹50–200 depending on the type.
 The MPT resort stay usually starts at around ₹2000–2500 per night.

-How to reach: A smooth drive via Mhow–Khandwa road.
+How to reach: A smooth drive via the Mhow–Khandwa road.
 Parking is available near the resort and boating point.

-Food I loved nearby:
+Food I love nearby:

 • Meals at the MPTDC resort restaurant (simple but tasty).